A list of all the recipes Kristin Cole has tested.

 Three ingredients.
 One pot.
 And less than 15 minutes from stovetop to table—barely enough time to uncork a bottle of wine or crack open a beer.
 Somehow, we think you’ll manage.

-Ooooh baby, this is how we like our broccoli–cloaked in a not-too-rich sauce with ample oomph from blue cheese and a hint of heat from cayenne.
+Ooooh baby, broccoli blanketed with a rich sauce that takes its oomph from blue cheese and its hint of heat from cayenne.

 Sweet.
 Spicy.
 Earthy.
 Puckery.
 Since when did anything–or anyone–at your table ever boast such character?
 Certain to compensate for lulls in the conversation among your duller dinner invitees.